 The following are examples of a charter (Draft A) and a declaration of trust (Draft B) that contain the required information as to purposes and powers of an organization and disposition of its assets upon dissolution.
 You should bear in mind that requirements for these instruments may vary under applicable state law.

-See page 25 for the special provisions required in a private foundation's governing instrument in order for it to qualify for exemption.
+See Private Foundations and Public Charities, later, for the special provisions required in a private foundation's governing instrument in order for it to qualify for exemption.

 Draft A